jadielucas/IP_Project/README.md

 ## Installation

-Since SilentPico does not yet have the functionality to edit the wifi SSID/PASSWORD, MQTT topic/Broker IP Addres and dB threshold, you will need to install the IDE to edit the code and compile, follow these steps:
+Currently, SilentPico does not yet have the functionality to edit the wifi SSID/PASSWORD, MQTT topic/Broker IP Addres and dB threshold, you will need to install a IDE to edit the code and compile, follow these steps:

 ### Windows: